astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment update

-This command appends an IAM role to the Webserver, Scheduler and Worker pods within any individual Airflow Deployment on the platform.
+This command appends an IAM role to the Webserver, Scheduler, and Worker pods within an Airflow Deployment on the platform.
 Only applicable to teams running Astronomer Enterprise on Amazon EKS.

 ### Usage

-`$ astro deployment update <your-deployment-id> <flags>`
+Run `$ astro deployment update <your-deployment-id> --cloud-role=<iam-arn> <flags>` to append an IAM role to your Deployment.
+The Deployment ID can be found by running `astro deployment list`.

 > **Note:** Only the `--cloud-role` flag is specified with a `--`.
 Additional flags should be written without a leading `--`.